matdombrock/Tidalua/README.md

 - Oscillator numbers start at 1.
   - Lua indexes start at 1 in general.
 - Most functions that take an `oscillator_numer` param will default to 1 if not provided.
+- Lua scripts are run in full before the any samples are generated
+    - This means whatever the last state the script leaves the synth in is what will be heard.

 ### `dbg(message)`
 Prints a message to the console if the console output mode is set to debug.